anutishah/DS4002-CS3/README.md

 - Data_Entry_2017_v2020.csv (CSV file containing X-ray results)
 - image data.md (Instructions on downloading)
 ## Reference Materials
 The "Reference Materials" folder contains helpful resources related to the context of the case study in the real world and tips on convolutional neural networks in this context.
+The folder contains:
+- How-Artificial-Intelligence-Is-Revolutionizing-Emergency-Medicine.pdf
+- automated-classification-of-chest-x-ray-images-as-normal-or-60cez3p95p.pdf

 Furthermore, if an example script would be helpful, refer to this repo: https://github.com/anutishah/ds4002-project3-DataDawgs